fedimint/fedimint.org/docs/TradeOffs/03-DebasementRisk.md

 ## The Mitigation

 :::info
 This section is under active review.
-PRs and discussion are appreciated on the Fedimint telgram, discord or github.
+PRs and discussions are appreciated on the Fedimint telgram, discord or github.
 :::

 In mitigating this risk we should consider the options to both stop false claims and raise the alarm on discovery of false claims.

-Whilst several mitigation activities will be outlined, the tl;dr is that a user can't verify the holdings of mint, however, several activities and alerts can be built around the mint to trigger warnings of misconduct.
+Whilst several mitigation activities will be outlined, the tl;dr is that a user can't verify the holdings of the mint, however, several activities and alerts can be built around the mint to trigger warnings of misconduct.

 ### In Mint Audits